 The aircraft that operate in Lukla are helicopters and small fixed-wing propeller planes.
 Mountainous terrain surrounds Nepal’s Lukla airport and with very short Runways, most of the planes can’t have a proper landing here.

-The airlines that functions here are:
+The airlines that function here are:

 - Nepal Airlines